ixiaopan/blog/content/post/data-mining.md

 ## Information Theory

-I remembered that I would have learned a little stuff about information when I was at my undergraduate.
+I remembered that I'd learned a little stuff about information when I was at my undergraduate.
 Well, I am not sure...It's been almost 10 years.
 But as a CS student, I know that when it comes to information theory, we will definitely talk about a person — Shannon.
 So what's the information theory?
 What problems does it help to solve?